Our Projects

 Project Oasis

-Mulilo has 3 battery energy storage system (BESS) projects chosen as preferred bidders for the Department of Mineral Resources and Energy’s inaugural battery energy storage system independent power producer procurement programme (BESIPPPP).
-The three projects – Oasis Aggeneis, Oasis Mookodi, and Oasis Nieuwehoop - with a combined capacity of 257 MW/1,028 MWh, will be located in the Northern Cape and North West Provinces, providing cost-effective and efficient storage to bolster the country's electricity grid.
-Construction is set to begin in mid-2024, with projects operating under a 15-year power purchase agreement with Eskom.
+Mulilo reached Financial close in November 2024 on 3 battery energy storage system (BESS) projects for the Department of Mineral Resources and Energy’s inaugural battery energy storage system independent power producer procurement programme (BESIPPPP).
+The three projects – Oasis Aggeneis, Oasis Mookodi, and Oasis Nieuwehoop - with a combined capacity of 257 MW/1,028 MWh, are located in the Northern Cape and North West Provinces, providing cost-effective and efficient storage to bolster the country's electricity grid.
+The projects are operating under a 15-year power purchase agreement with Eskom.

 Site 3D Rendering 1 2